banzaicloud/istio-operator/README.md

 This required lots of configurations, manual interventions during scaling or removing clusters from the mesh and become an operational burden.
 [Pipeline](https://github.com/banzaicloud/pipeline) automates the whole Kubernetes experience (from creating clusters, centralized logging, federated monitoring, multi-dimensional autoscaling, disaster recovery, security scans, etc) and we needed a way to `automagically` operate Istio across multiple clouds and on-premise hybrid-cloud environments.

-At the same time there was a huge interest in the Istio community for an [operator](https://github.com/istio/istio/issues/9333), but due to resource constraints and the need of supporting Helm, building one it was discarded.
+At the same time there was a huge interest in the Istio community for an [operator](https://github.com/istio/istio/issues/9333), but due to resource constraints and the need of supporting Helm, the idea of building one was discarded.
 There were several initiatives to simplify Istio:

 - [Istio Operator for Kubernetes](https://github.com/istio/istio/issues/9333)
 - [Operator](https://github.com/istio/istio/pull/10015)